Nissan Forums | Infiniti Forums NICOclub staff, History and Advertising eMail NICOclub Webmaster Advertising on NICOclub Nissan forums

 LOL....that, I am sure it will do.
 LOL Just look for the 5 oclock shadow surrounding an ear to ear grin.

 So I ordered my shims on Monday, and today they were supposed to be here.
 Bad news, one of them is on BACK ORDER with no release date as of yet.
 What a bummer.
 Im going to see if we can't "customer care" them (nissans way of getting things done a bit quicker).
-So once those are here, I will be making the video of the trans build up.
+So once those are here, I will be making the video of the transmission build up.

 SpecDRacing

 So more info on the swap.
 It's taking longer than I'd like, money is tight here lately.
 I did manage to get the transmission put together.
 If you are planning on doing this swap, be sure to allow time for obtaining the correct shims.
 One of the shims I needed to put this together was on back order for over a month!
-I didn't make the video I wanted to, I just wanted to get the trans put together.
+I didn't make the video I wanted to, I just wanted to get the transmission put together.
 So it's finaly all together and ready to be installed into the car.

 Few new tips:

-The speed sensor from the old trans will fit, will give a signal, BUT does have a slightly smaller diameter than the newer speed sensor.
+The speed sensor from the old transmission will fit, will give a signal, BUT does have a slightly smaller diameter than the newer speed sensor.
 I believe this will not last long, but we will see once it's running.
 If not, the newer speed sensor is of the same pulse generating type, so it will give the correct signal to my speedo, but the plug will just have to be changed on the wiring harness.

 The service manual states, to select the correct shim for the input shaft, main shaft and reverse idler shaft, to subtract the height of the gears from the deptch of the case, then ADD endplay.
 This is assuming that by adding the endplay, it is written as a negative number.
 So basically, measure how far into the housing the gears will go (at the bearing, without the shim), and how deep the housing is from its mating surface, subtract the first measurement from the later, then SUBTRACT end play from that.
 Order the correct shim closest to the middle of the end play range.
 Example.